mm80843/T3.5/docs/Benef/PBN__Benef_441.md

 # __Reduced energy consumption and costs__

-## Name of the Benefit

-Energy-saving measures such as energy-efficient appliances and insulation reduce energy consumption, lower energy costs, and contribute to environmental sustainability.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors benefit from reduced operational costs, improved environmental sustainability, and potential incentives or grants for energy-efficient properties.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_475.md)